Skip to main contentAccessibility Statement

 Bank accounts and learning about money

-It is really helpful to give young people opportunities to learn about managing money by giving them pocket money, learning how to pay for things and having a savings account.
+It is helpful to give young people opportunities to learn about managing money, how to pay for things and having a savings account with support if needed.

-When they are approaching 16 if they do not already have one, they should open a current account and a savings account (if they are able to).
+When they are approaching 16, if they do not already have one and if they are able to, they should open a current account and a savings account.

 There are many different options available dependent on their circumstances and needs.